emirhanyener/darkmode-js/README.md

 In the website if want the text to be dark and controlled size by script, "TextDarkControl" class should be added to element.

-"<p>" tags automatic controlled by script.
+p tags automatic controlled by script.

 ## Images;